Lifelog: Examples

 In 2003, a project called LifeLog was started at the Defense Advanced Research Projects Agency (DARPA), under the supervision of Douglas Gage.
 This project would combine several technologies to record life activities, in order to create a life diary.
 Shortly after, the notion of lifelogging was identified as a technology and cultural practice that could be exploited by governments, businesses or militaries through surveillance.
 The DARPA lifelogging project was cancelled by 2004, but this project helped to popularize the idea, and the usage of the term lifelogging in everyday discourse.
 It contributed to the growing acceptance of using technology for augmented memory.

+In 2003, Kiyoharu Aizawa introduced a context-based video retrieval system that was designed to handle data continuously captured from various sources, including a wearable camera, a microphone, and multiple sensors such as a GPS receiver, an acceleration sensor, a gyro sensor, and a brain-wave analyzer.
+By extracting contextual information from these inputs, the system can retrieve specific scenes captured by the wearable camera.

 In 2004, conceptual media artist Alberto Frigo began tracking everything his right hand (his dominant hand) had used, then began adding different tracking and documentation projects.
 His tracking was done manually rather than using technology.

 In 2004 Arin Crumley and Susan Buice met online and began a relationship.
 They decided to forgo verbal communication during the initial courtship and instead spoke to each other via written notes, sketches, video clips, and Myspace.
 They went on to create an autobiographical film about their experience, called Four Eyed Monsters.
 It was part-documentary, part-narrative, with a few scripted elements added.
 They went on to produce a two-season podcast about the making of the film to promote it.

 In 2007 Justin Kan began streaming continuous live video and audio from a webcam attached to a cap, beginning at midnight on March 19, 2007.
 He created a website, Justin.tv, for the purpose.
 He described this procedure as "lifecasting".

 In recent years, with the advent of smartphones and similar devices, lifelogging became much more accessible.
 For instance, UbiqLog and Experience Explorer employ mobile sensing to perform life logging, while other lifelogging devices, like the Autographer, use a combination of visual sensors and GPS tracking to simultaneously document one's location and what one can see.
 Lifelogging was popularized by the mobile app Foursquare, which had users "check in" as a way of sharing and saving their location; this later evolved into the popular lifelogging app, Swarm.

 Life caching

-Life caching refers to the social act of storing and sharing one's life events in an open and public forum.
+Life caching refers to the social act of storing and sharing one's entire life events in an open and public forum such as Facebook.
 Modern life caching is considered a form of social networking and typically takes place on the internet.
 The term was introduced in 2005 by trendwatching.com, in a report predicting this would soon be a trend, given the availability of relevant technology.
 However, life log information is privacy-sensitive, and therefore sharing such information is associated with risks.